GildedPleb/eslint-config-current-thing/README.md

 ## Why?

 Linting is usually very basic or incrementally added as teams have no reason or time to sit down like AirBnB or Vercel and justify and debate every last ESLint rule, but they do all sit down and figure something out.
 Internally, the linting is almost always sub-par, and externally, over time, hundreds of eslint plugins and configurations have emerged with various levels of popularity and maintenance, but they usually only address the small set of things that the team who developed them needed to address and invariably miss something.
+And the "something" that is missed, in aggregate, constitutes a Pareto Ratio of best practices; there is a linting rule for just about everything which is hated about JS, yet you'd never be able to find them all, or have the time to implement them.
 This is complicated by the fact that NPM does not make searching for ESLint configs/plugins easy.
-Then, the JS ecosystem moves to the next framework, the config goes out of maintenance and rules become irrelevant/bad and everybody has to solve the same problems again (for instance, Prettier Plugins are now solving many of the same things the ESLint plugins have been solving for years).
-Lint The Current Thing essentially grabs as many rules as possible, indiscriminately, provided they meet minimum thresholds of quality, and compares each rule on a popularity contest, so whatever the Current Thing is (provided you update your packages) that will fundamentally be tied to ecosystem-wide best practices as supported by the most people--this is to say Lint The Current Thing produces code that is accessible to the widest possible set of developers and stays in-step with the ecosystem.
+And just when the ecosystem begins to coalesces around some answers, the next new framework emerges, best practices get inverted, configs go out of maintenance, and rules become irrelevant/bad and everybody has to solve the same problems again (for instance, Prettier Plugins are now solving many of the same things the ESLint plugins have been solving for years but that no one spent the time to research).
+Lint The Current Thing essentially grabs as many configs, plugins, and opinions as possible, indiscriminately, provided they meet minimum thresholds of quality, and compares each rule on a popularity contest, so whatever Lint The Current Thing is (provided you update your packages) that will fundamentally be tied to ecosystem-wide best practices as supported by the most people.
+Lint The Current Thing achieves this via active package discovery, automated conflict resolution, and automated-reporting.
+As such, LTCT produces code that is accessible to the widest possible set of developers and stays in-step with the ecosystem.
 You can read more in the ["Why is this a good idea?"](#why-is-this-a-good-idea) section.

 <!-- Start Generated Rule Counts DO NOT EDIT! -->